h2non/imaginary/README.md

 - compression `int` (PNG-only)
 - type `string`
 - file `string` - Only GET method and if the `-mount` flag is present
+- url `string` - Only GET method and if the `-enable-http-source` flag is present
 - force `bool`
 - norotation `bool`
 - noprofile `bool`